-Alex is a second-year student majoring in both Psychology and English Language and Literature.
+Alex is a third-year student majoring in both Psychology and English Language and Literature.
 He enjoys working performance events and IOP events.

 "I was excited to join the Metcalf team because I knew it would provide me with an amazing opportunity to work with an organization dedicated to the value of culture, politics, art, and community engagement.
 I’m so happy to have this chance to work through the university to strengthen the community."

-Hazel is a first-year Metcalf intern and resident of the International House.
+Hazel is a second-year Metcalf intern and resident of the International House.
 She is a Chicago native and hopes to major in Linguistics and minor in Human Rights

 "Being a Global Voices Metcalf intern has afforded me the invaluable opportunity to develop a professional skill set while contributing to the university community.
 I have always believed that cultural exchange fosters understanding among individuals of different backgrounds.
 My work at I-House allows me to be part of this process."

-Rena is a third-year from Great Neck, NY.
+Rena is a fourth-year from Great Neck, NY.
 She is pursuing a double major in Economics and Music.
 As the Lead Communications Intern, Rena manages the website, event promotion, and the journalism team.

 "I applied to the Global Voices program in order to meet and get more involved with many people from diverse cultural and professional backgrounds.
 I want to expose myself to as many different perspectives and ideas as possible which this unique program allows me to do alongside peers who have the same desire."

-Sam is a first year from Los Angeles.
+Sam is a second-year from Los Angeles.
 He is currently studying physics in the College.
 As a Global Voices-Metcalf Intern, Sam designs posters for the different events and works as an events coordinator during events.

 "As a Global Voices Intern, I've had the incredible opportunity to work at and attend a variety of different events.
 From lectures to performances, festivals to panels, the events sponsored by the Gloal Voices program have exposed me to such a diverse group of interests, cultures, and people.
 I would be surprised to find another internship that rivals the sheer variety our programming provides."

-Calvin is a second-year from Beijing, China who now lives in Boston.
+Calvin is a third-year from Beijing, China who now lives in Boston.
 He is a former resident of International House and is pursuing a double major in English and History.

 "Being a Metcalf Intern for the Global Voices Program has given me the opportunity to transform my passion for creating connections across cultures and fields of study into action.
 Working with like-minded peers and connecting with Global Voices speakers and performers inspires me deeply, and I am grateful for the chance to serve the UChicago and Hyde Park communities by helping to coordinate engaging and thought-provoking events."